 When focusing on milking parlor automation RFID has really opened up the market for electronic milk meters, in-line milk sensors and, last but not least, fully automated milking.
-For many years most of the in-parlor identification systems consisted of walk
+For many years most of the in-parlor identification

-This combined with relatively strong neck of leg mounted RFID Management tags (Transponders) provided the dairyman with a highly reliable ID system enabling him to collect and assign individual milking data of his herd.
+This combined with relatively strong neck or leg mounted RFID Management tags (Transponders) provided the dairyman with a highly reliable ID system enabling him to collect and assign individual milking data of his herd.
 In general, any exceptional failed identification could be corrected manually by using in-parlor control panels.